Albo1125/SpeedChecker/README.md

 # SpeedChecker
 SpeedChecker is a UK-based resource for FiveM by Albo1125 that provides speed laser gun & average speed check functionality.
+It is available at [https://github.com/Albo1125/SpeedChecker](https://github.com/Albo1125/SpeedChecker)

 ## Installation & Usage
 1. Download the latest release.